zachleat/zachleat.com/web/_posts/2019-08-23-featherweight-facepile.md

 ]
 ```

-For 11ty.io, I then iterate over this to create a `<picture>` file if the array has two entries (the first is guaranteed to be a `webp`).
+For 11ty.io, I then iterate over this data to create a `<picture>` file if the array has two entries (the first is guaranteed to be a `webp`).
 It ends up looking like:

 ```html
 <picture>